stefanvonderkrone/thesis-markdown-pandoc/markdown/introduction/intro1.md

 [^REST]: Representational state transfer, a paradigm to implement a server-client communication

 The Star-Exec-Presenter is the software developed as the practice work for this master thesis.
-It is a web application developed with the programming language Haskel[^Haskell] utalizing the Yesod Web Framework[^YesodWeb].
+It is a web application programmed in Haskel[^Haskell] with the utalization of the Yesod Web Framework[^YesodWeb].

-[^Haskell]: a functional, non-strict, declarative programming language (http://www.haskell.org)
+[^Haskell]: a functional, non-strict, declarative programming language (http://www.haskell.org/)
-[^YesodWeb]: a REST-based web application framework
+[^YesodWeb]: a REST-based web application framework (http://www.yesodweb.com/)

+## Motivation

+The motivation of this master thesis is to provide a tool for StarExec users for further research as well as some kind of standardization of hosting and running future termination competition and competitions of other StarExec communities.
+The goal for Star-Exec-Presenter is to be a tool, that is easy to use as well as easy to install and run.
+It is open source, so it can be forked und changed to better meet future needs.

+With Star-Exec-Presenter we wanted to extend the ability of the StarExec service with filtering of the results and comparing them with older ones from previous competitions.
+Contributers of solvers should be able to track their progress of development of their respective solver through time.